Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 **TLDR:** Configure your tools correctly to use modern code whenever possible.

 If you want to faster load times, making your CSS files smaller is a good idea.
-These days it's pretty common to use some tool to modify the CSS on build time (either post processor or [PostCSS](https://postcss.org/) and Autoprefixer) to provide fallbacks for older browsers or some other enhancements.
+These days it's pretty common to use some tool to modify the CSS on build time (either post processor or [PostCSS](https://postcss.org/)) to provide fallbacks for older browsers or some other enhancements.

 I would suggest checking the result code for unnecessary bloat.
 Especially if you are using PostCSS with multiple plugins.
 In my case, I had CSS with generated fallbacks for CSS variables and with prefixes for older flexbox syntax.
 That may seem like a trivial issue with very little effect, but resulting savings were around 3 kB for small stylesheet like mine.
 I think that is a great improvement for very little work.
 And for large CSS it has the potential to have an even bigger impact.